MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-experience.md

 Get started with Fraud Protection by completing the initial configuration steps outlined on the **Dashboard**.
 Then follow these steps to begin using the evaluate experience:

-- [Integrate the Fraud Protection APIs](integrate-real-time-api.md) and pass 'Evaluate' for the AssessmentType field in Purchase, Signup, and CustomFraudEvaluation API events.
+- [Integrate the Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md) and pass 'Evaluate' for the AssessmentType field in Purchase, Signup, and CustomFraudEvaluation API events.

     For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942" target="_blank">Dynamics 365 Fraud Protection API</a>.
 - Observe, but don't necessarily honor, the Fraud Protection merchant rule decisions to either approve or reject those same events.